martoast/pos/README.md

 The way im imagining it is that the default layout will have 4 things: the top tool bar, 2 left navbars for navigation and 1 permanent right nav bar with a card on it being updated from the menu components

+@click.stop="dialog = true"

+to put the drawer on the modal I would need to make the modal its own component so that it can render it's own layout with the fixed drawer